John Laing Group: History

 Under William Kirby Laing and John Maurice Laing, the company continued to expand, winning contracts for power stations and diversifying into road construction while continuing to build houses.
 In 1985, Martin Laing, of the sixth generation of the founding family, became chairman.
 Martin Laing determined that the company should begin to diversify.
 Home construction in the United Kingdom, Saudi Arabia, Oman, the United Arab Emirates, Iraq, Spain, and California was now one of the major sources of the company's growth.
+During 1969, the company opted to invest in a toll road in Spain, marking its first infrastructure investment in 1969 in a toll road in Spain (the 65km Europistas project).
+Another milestone was attained in 1990 in the construction of the Second Severn Crossing, which was the first PPP to be conducted by John Laing.

+During June 1995, amid the privatisation of British Rail, John Laing backed a management buyout that was the Chiltern Railways franchise.
+In early 1999, a controlling interest in Chiltern Railways was purchased.

-As the company celebrated its 150th anniversary in 1998, it faced falling profits caused by cost overruns on the Millennium project and continuing problems within its construction division, related to competition and overcapacity.
-In 1999, John Laing plc purchased a controlling interest in the Chiltern Railway franchise and by 2002 had structured itself into two main divisions, namely Homes and Investments.
-It underwent yet another change when Sir Martin Laing retired in early 2002.
-Bill Forrester took over as executive chairman.
+During the late 1990s, the business expanded rapidly, to the extent that, for the year ended 31 December 2001, its turnover was in excess of £1 billion.
+However, as the company celebrated its 150th anniversary in 1998, it faced falling profits following significant losses on certain construction contracts (including the Cardiff Millennium Stadium, the National Physical Laboratory, a disastrous PFI scheme in Teddington, west London, and No 1 Poultry in the City of London), and sustained problems within its construction division related to competition and overcapacity.
+Accordingly, in 2001, the company cut 800 jobs, and disposed of its construction division to O'Rourke for £1, far less than the roughly £100 million that had been anticipated.
+Shortly thereafter, Sir Martin Laing stepped down as executive chairman in favour of Bill Forrester.

-The business expanded rapidly in the late 1990s, such that for the year ended 31 December 2001 its turnover was in excess of £1 billion.
-Following significant losses on certain construction contracts (particularly the Cardiff Millennium Stadium) the company cut 800 jobs and in 2001 disposed of its construction division to O'Rourke for £1.
-It focused instead on its PPP / PFI activities.
-Laing's property developments divisions were sold to Kier Group, and its house building arm was sold to George Wimpey in 2002.
-In 2003, its affordable housing division was sold in a management buy-out.
+The business became orientated itself around its PPP / PFI activities; by 2002, it had structured itself into two main divisions, namely Homes and Investments.
+In April 2002, Laing's property developments divisions were sold to Kier Group, and its house building arm was also sold to George Wimpey later that same year.
+During 2003, its affordable housing division was sold via a management buy-out.